squaresLab/squaresLab.github.io/README.md

 can add links to these by adding `code`, `data`, `tools`, or `results` fields to the BibTeX entries.

+Also, remember to add your paper to the projects page by editing the projects.md file.

 **NOTE**: Updates should be pushed to `update` and not `master`.
 GitHub serves the website from `master` and that branch is updated automatically.